robertrosenbusch/gfx803_rocm/README.md

 into a Docker based on the same AMD-ROCm Stack.

+## Motivation
 PyTorch, Torchvision _and_ rocBLAS-Library are not compiled to use the GPU-Polaris generation in the original PIP repository.
 And of course not compiled too in the official ROCm-PyTorch Dockerfile.
-However, if Polaris 20/21 GPU support is to be used in ComfyUI or WhisperX, there is no way around newly compiled PyTorch and Torchvision/Torchaudio whl/wheel python files.
+However, if Polaris/gfx803 GPU support is to be used in Ollama,ComfyUI or WhisperX on ROCm, there is no way around newly compiled PyTorch and Torchvision/Torchaudio whl/wheel python files.
 And for Ollama in ROCm 6.X you have to recompile the rocBLAS-Library too.
 That what this Docker Buildfile(s) will do for you.

 > [!IMPORTANT]
 > Before you start to build the Specific Container on what AI-App you wanna use for your GFX803-GPU, please check up the next few hints.
 It could save Lifetime to debug and prevent bad moods or throwing away your gfx803-GPU in a big bow.